How to Uninstall Node.js from Your System

 node -v

-1. Uninstall via Homebrew (If Installed with Brew)
+1. Uninstall via Homebrew (If installed with Brew)

 brew uninstall node2.
-Manually Delete Files
+Remove Node Files Manually

 sudo rm -rf /usr/local/lib/node_modules